snide/snide/README.md

 ### Hello, I'm Dave 👋

 Hello random visitor.
 My name is Dave Snider.
 I've been working with computers in some form or another since the early 90s when I hacked away on an old IBM PS2 and a pre-www Prodigy account.
 Since then I've mostly fiddled around on the Internet building websites for myself, Elastic, CNET, or CBS.
-Currently I'm a designer at [Xata][17]
+Currently I work as designer at [Xata][17].

 I enjoy designing through code and these days start most projects with a commit rather than a mock.
 I love open source, and tend to contribute or sponsor anything I personally use.
 My daily tools are: